Halloween 2005 - Page One

 The Bliss Mansion on Halloween.
 Arnold’s in the center.

 Further down Robinson Street there are two more houses that get into the Halloween spirit.
-One house transformed itself into "Mt.
-Cyanide Hospital", with a "Life-O-Suction" station, "Beast Augmentation Department", a Blood Bank, and Nurse Hatchet on staff.
-I have pictures of all that on Page Two.
+One house transformed itself into “Mt.
+Cyanide Hospital”, with a “Life-O-Suction” station, “Beast Augmentation Department”, a Blood Bank, and Nurse Hatchet on staff.
+I have pictures of all that below.
 And of course there’s a lively graveyard on the side of the house, complete with little goblins that hide behind the fence and jump out at unsuspecting children.
 And right next door, the Governor Jones house is similarly decorated, with bats, skeletons, ghouls and goblins.
 Most of the figures on the grounds are just statues, but every now and then one of them comes to life and tries to grab you.

 The whole atmosphere of this neighborhood on Halloween is just perfect.
 There are kids and families running around everywhere.
 There is always one more house a little bit further down the street with some decorations that catch your eye and make you want to keep going.
 Everyone is sitting out on their porch, handing out candy.
 Even at the houses that aren’t decorated.
 And the best part is that it was kind of warm for Halloween this year, so we didn’t have to fight the frigid cold to go out there.